laurenalivia/modcomp/README.md

 ## Linear Model Comparison at a Glance: A package to make regression model comparisons even easier!

 NOTE: Most up-to-date version of package exists in the 'Development/Testing Branch'!!
+There are still some improvements to be made as of Fall 2024.

 The package ‘modcomp’ offers users a more flexible way to review linear model summary information, providing an advantage over the ‘summary()’